harshanrepo/js-learning-journey/README.md

 ## Goal

-Build a strong foundation in JavaScript and use it for web development.
+Build a strong foundation in JavaScript for web development.